MiguelMurilloG/cookingclass/README.md

 - From the source section drop-down menu, select the Main Branch click on seve.
 - Once the Main Branch has been selected and saved, the page provided the link to the completed website.

-The live link ca be found here: [Cristian Leon - 3D Artist](https://henryl74.github.io/3d-artist-personal-website/)
+The live link ca be found here: [Culinary-Classroom](https://miguelmurillog.github.io/culinary-classroom/index.html)

 ----
 # Credits